-2.International Students must have at least 2 years of academic Study in Australia at either the Bachelors, Masters or Doctoral level.
+International Students must have at least two years of academic study in Australia at either the Bachelors, Masters or Doctoral level.
 Graduate Diploma Holders aren’t eligible.

-- Students with a Bachelor Degree: 2 year
+- Bachelor Degree: 2 year

-- Students with a Master’s Degree Coursework: 2 years
+- Master’s Degree Coursework: 2 years

-- Students with a Master’s by Research Degree: 3 years
+- Master’s by Research Degree: 3 years

-- Students with a Doctoral Degree (PhD): 4 years
+- Doctoral Degree (PhD): 4 years

 - Students have received a minimum of 6 in each band of IELTS exams

-- Only Courses that are registered on the CRICOS (Commonwealth Register of Institutions and Course for Overseas Students) and completed at eligible universities or education providers in Australia that are accredited to offer such degrees will be deemed eligible.
+- Only Courses registered on the CRICOS (Commonwealth Register of Institutions and Course for Overseas Students) and completed at eligible universities or education providers in Australia that are accredited to offer such degrees will be deemed eligible.

 For more details, visit.

-For a post-study work visa in Canada, candidates can pursue Graduation Work Permit Programme (PGWPP).
+For a post study work visa in Canada, candidates can pursue Graduation Work Permit Programme (PGWPP).
 The following are the details regarding the same:

-- Students need to have graduated from:
+2- Students need to have graduated from:

 - Canadian Private Institution authorized by provincial statute to confer degrees, but only if you are enrolled in a program that leads to a degree authorized by the province.

-- Course Duration < 8 months: No work Permit
+- Course Duration < 8 months: No Work Permit

 - Course Duration > 24 months: 3 Years of Working Permit may be issued.

-1.Students who have received partial or full grants from the following scholarship scheme are not eligible to apply for PGWPP:
+1- Students who have received partial or full grants from the following scholarship scheme are not eligible to apply for PGWPP:

 - Students who participate in a Canadian Commonwealth Scholarship Programme funded by Global Affairs Canada (GAC).

-- Participants in a Government of Canada Awards Program Funded by GAC.
+- Participants in a Government of Canada Awards Program funded by GAC.

-- Participants of Canada-Chile Equal opportunity Scholarship.
+- Candidates of Canada-Chile Equal opportunity Scholarship.

-- Participants of Canada-China Scholars Exchange program.
+- Participants of the Canada-China Scholars Exchange program.

 - Participants of Distance Learning Programme either from Abroad or from within Canada

-- Students must be 18 years or older at the time of application for PGWPP.
+2. Students must be 18 years or older at the time of application for PGWPP.

-- Students must provide a supporting letter from your institution outlining the duration of the studies and the program code.
+3. Students must provide a supporting letter from your institution outlining the duration of the studies and the program code.

-An alternate Residency Permit is also issued by the French Government called “Plurennial Residence Card” aka “Passeport Talent”.
-This is to facilitate entry of International Talents into France.
+The French government also issued an alternate Residency Permit called “Plurennial Residence Card”, aka “Passeport Talent”.
+This is to facilitate the entry of International Talents into France.
 This gives a right to have a job.

-1.International Non-EU Students must pursue any of the below mentioned three degrees to benefit from the ASP:
+1- International Non-EU Students must pursue any of the below-mentioned three degrees to benefit from the ASP: